dgloriaweb/dgloriaweb/README.md

 ### Hello, You!
 Meet me!

 ### About me:
 I'm a self-taught php developer with 20 years' executive assistant and office management background.
 I felt, my job as an administrator didn't exploit my talents, and my curiosity always carried me towards problem solving.
 I wrote my first code at age 13, on a Commodore VC20, (or plus4, can't remember) in BASIC, I used a for loop to paint the screen red.
 It was mesmerising.
-I started to work full time as a dev in 2018, and kept learning new tech.
-Now I am updating my knowledge in Laravel 7, but keep an eye on Javascript frameworks as well.
+I started to work full time as a PHP dev in 2018, however I first met PHP in 2006 and since he was cheap and easy to handle, it was love at first site.
+However I hate frameworks, currently I am updating my knowledge in Laravel 7, but keep an eye on Javascript frameworks, see how it goes.
 I've got 4-5 projects in my cupboard waiting to be born, and come up with new ones every now and then.
 I currently work as a freelancer, and start my new job in the UK in September 2020.

 ### Strengths: